Starwort/stackcell/README.md

 ## The stack

-The stack is a list of unsigned bytes.
+The stack is a list of (wrapping) unsigned bytes.
 The stack is initially empty, and attempting to read elements from an empty stack will give a zero.

 ## The Cell

-The cell contains a single unsigned byte.
+The cell contains a single (wrapping) unsigned byte.
 Initially it contains the value 0, but can be written to to overwrite its value.
 When it is read from, its value is not cleared.

 ## Commands